rish-16/Regolith/README.md

 # Regolith
-🌗 An elegant Pseudocode compiler for beginners built in Python
+🌗 An elegant Pseudocode-like language for beginners built in Python

+## What is it?
+Regolith is a minimal, dynamically-typed, functional Pseudocode-like programming language mainly meant for beginners learning how to code; it uses a logic-first approach than a language-first one.
+It features a custom compiler written in **Python v3.6**.

+This README provides an in-depth review of the language, its nuances, and syntax.

+## Why build it?
+I built Regolith while learning about compilers and interpreters.
+It's based off Pseudocode because of its use in teaching beginners how to use logic to solve problems.
+I use Python for almost every project I take up, be it at work or for side-projects.
+I decided to use the language to make Regolith owing to its simplicity and structure.

+I envision Regolith to be something beginners pick up first (as they do with Pseudocode).
+It looks very similar to `Q-BASIC` with the uppercase character set.

+## Samples
-Here's a sample `Fizzbuzz` program written in Regolith:
+Here's the `Fizzbuzz` program written in Regolith:

 ```
 PROCEDURE fizzbuzz(n : INT)